Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 12. The role of the observer

-Omniabase does not require the destruction of observation.
+OMNIABASE does not require the destruction of observation.

 It requires the reduction of observer privilege.